 Water Safety in the Pool

-Focusing on training water safety in the pool.
+Focusing on training water safety and basic swimming skills in the pool.
 Must complete water safety in the classroom and have access to a pool to be eligible.

 Water Safety in the Pool is designed to help educators to teach water safety to children ages 2-14.
 Prior to taking this course, all educators must have enrolled and successfully completed Water Safety in the Classroom.
 All the methods discussed in this course are appropriate for teaching in a pool setting only.